ShugKnight24/react_portfolio/README.md

   - Move to new style system - tailwind, chakra, emotion etc
   - Simplify and update content

+- Improve Gallery / Books components
+  - Filter by category / genre - add a select dropdown?
+  - Add a search bar
+  - Convert books to "media"

+- Further Improve Projects
+  - Add a search bar?
+    - Filter by tech?
+  - Update out of date projects & Add most recent projects
+  - Add a "featured" section?
+  - Allow users to click into projects for more info?
+    - modal system?

+- Update Resume
+  - Add new content & improve old content
+  - Improve layout and display

+- Themeing
+  - Light / Dark / Custom modes
+  - use Context API
+  - move away from scss vars to css vars for colors

+- Combine About & Contact?

 ## To-Do
 - convert JS files to TS for typesafety
   - mostly done, data files?